 Improving strategic decision making therefore requires not only trying to limit our own (and others’) biases but also orchestrating a decision-making process that will confront different biases and limit their impact.
 To use a judicial analogy, we cannot trust the judges or the jurors to be infallible; they are, after all, human.
 But as citizens, we can expect verdicts to be rendered by juries and trials to follow the rules of due process.
 It is through teamwork, and the process that organizes it, that we seek a high-quality outcome.

 Building such a process for strategic decision making requires an understanding of the biases the process needs to address.
 In the discussion that follows, we focus on the subset of biases we have found to be most relevant for executives and classify those biases into five simple, business-oriented groupings.
-(For more on these groupings, see interactive, “How cognitive biases affect strategic decision making.”
-You can also download a PDF of the groupings of biases that occur most frequently in business.)
+(You can download a PDF of the groupings of biases that occur most frequently in business.)
 A familiarity with this classification is useful in itself because, as the psychologist and Nobel laureate in economics Daniel Kahneman has pointed out, the odds of defeating biases in a group setting rise when discussion of them is widespread.
 But familiarity alone isn’t enough to ensure unbiased decision making, so as we discuss each family of bias, we also provide some general principles and specific examples of practices that can help counteract it.

 Counter pattern-recognition biases by changing the angle of vision